Damiansalguero/Color_Game/README.md

 The idea of this project was to create a little game.
 Randomly rgb colors are created and the idea is to pick the right one.

-The whole project is siple HTML, CSS, and Javascript
+The whole project is based on simple HTML, CSS, and Javascript